alex-h-stone/spring-boot-microservice-reference/README.md

 - `org.springframework.boot:spring-boot-dependencies`
 - `org.junit:junit-bom`

-With all Gradle dependency and plugin versions defined in one place `gradle.properties`.
+With all Gradle dependency and plugin versions defined in one place [gradle.properties](gradle.properties).

 ---